Turkey's foreign minister said Thursday that his country expects the European Union to act as an "honest broker" in the Eastern Mediterranean region.

 Greece has disputed Turkey's current energy exploration activities in the Eastern Mediterranean, trying to box in Turkish maritime territory based on small islands near the Turkish coast.

-Turkey – the country with the longest coastline in the Mediterranean – has sent out drillships to explore for energy on its continental shelf, saying that Turkey and the TRNC have rights in the region.
+Turkey – the country with the longest coastline in the Eastern Mediterranean – has sent out drillships to explore for energy on its continental shelf, saying that Turkey and the TRNC have rights in the region.

 Dialogue for fairly sharing these resources will be a win-win for all sides, Turkish officials say.